'Rottweiler' shuts the gate to keep 'Big Boss' at bay

 Yet this was not wave after wave of Nigeria pressure crashing against Iranian rock - it was more akin to a gentle African tide lapping against Persian shores.

-Iran coach Carlos Queiroz was labelled "the Rottweiler" by former Manchester United manager Alex Ferguson for the strict control he exercised when assistant at Old Trafford.
+Iran coach Carlos Queiroz was labeled "the Rottweiler" by former Manchester United manager Alex Ferguson for the strict control he exercised when assistant at Old Trafford.

 There was plenty of evidence of the disciplinarian's iron fist as Iran stuck to their task with admirable determination.